-It is their mutual merriment which pleases them in these moments and the fact that two “old friends” can be together in such a way on what is a terrible day.
-In these lines the speaker seems to have achieved his goal of forgetting about the outside world.
+It is their mutual merriment that pleases them in these moments and the fact that two “old friends” can be together in such a way on what is a terrible day.
+In these lines, the speaker seems to have achieved his goal of forgetting about the outside world.
 He is completely involved with his friend.

 And ere to bed

 Down on the ashes